CarCareTruth Score

 No · the conditioning active is a silicone-based film former, not lanolin or lanolin alcohol.
 The SDS Section 3 does not list lanolin.
 The product does contain a preservative (CMIT/MIT) at trace concentration with an EU sensitizer notice · users with isothiazolinone sensitivity (a separate concern from lanolin allergy) should use gloves.

-Rainforest API confirms a Prop 65 warning on the product listing.
+the product listing confirms a Prop 65 warning on the product listing.
 The EU SDS does not name the specific Prop 65 substance · the most likely basis is a trace byproduct that can form in ethoxylated surfactant systems.
 A US SDS would be needed for confirmation.
-The warning is reported as-is per the Rainforest data.
+The warning is reported as-is per the product listing data.

 Marketing copy from Meguiar's, via Amazon.
 Not editorial.